 First and foremost, make sure both the school nurse and your doctor are aware that the injury took place at school so the appropriate reports are made.
 Also, don't forget to maintain records of all related doctor appointments, therapy and other medical care.

 The next step is to start on the legal process.
-Consult with a lawyer you trust, and s/he should help you file a Notice of Claim with the municipality you intend to sue.
+Consult with a lawyer you trust, and they should help you file a Notice of Claim with the municipality you intend to sue.
 In New York, you only have 90 days to file a Notice of Claim, so act as soon as possible.

-To strengthen your claim, the resourceful NY personal injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP will conduct a thorough investigation of the circumstances surrounding your case, and interview school officials, medical experts, accident reconstruction specialists and other relevant professionals to gather accounts that could provide supporting evidence.
+To strengthen your claim, the resourceful NY personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP will conduct a thorough investigation of the circumstances surrounding your case, and interview school officials, medical experts, accident reconstruction specialists and other relevant professionals to gather accounts that could provide supporting evidence.
 To learn more about what we can do for you, contact our office today.

 Lawyers at WRSH obained a $375,000 recovery for a 10 year old child who was injured in a schoolyard accident in which we alleged was in part caused by inadequate supervision.